 HOW TO APPLY FOR A TEACHING APPRENTICE

-- Under Courses click on Teaching Apprentice Program.
+• Under Courses click on Teaching Apprentice Program.
+(This link can also be found in your Course Management link)

-- At the top of the Teaching Apprentice System there is a link to a New Request.
+• At the top of the Teaching Apprentice System there is a link to add a New Request.
 Click on this New Request link to obtain a blank Teaching Apprentice request form.

-- If you are requesting more than one apprentice, a separate application has to be filled out for each.
+• If you are requesting more than one apprentice, separate each student username with a comma.

 If you have any questions regarding this program, please contact Lisa Sacks (ext.
 3428 or email@example.com).